-Welcome to Cernach Housing Association's strategic plan for April 2023 to March 2024.
+Welcome to Cernach Housing Association's strategic plan for April 2024 to March 2027.

 This plan details our strategy and provides a framework for the implementation and achievement of our strategic objectives during the period of the plan.
 This is complemented by a delivery plan and a resourcing plan, both of which will provide the 'how' of our strategic plan.
+This format has been in place at Cernach since 2022 following industry best practices shared via training at SHARE's Governance Conference.
+We also take account of the Scottish Housing Regulator's advisory Business Planning guidance, as well as results of an options appraisal carried out in 2024.